-We recommended writing down the adjustment data, e.g. in this operating instructions manual, and archiving them afterwards.
+We recommended writing down the adjustment data, e.g. in this op-On paper erating instructions manual, and archiving them afterwards.
 They are thus available for multiple use or service purposes.

-In the display and adjustment module

-If the instrument is equipped with a display and adjustment module, the parameter adjustment data can be saved therein.
-The procedure is described in menu item " Copy device settings".
+In the display and adjust-If the instrument is equipped with a display and adjustment module, ment module the parameter adjustment data can be saved therein.
+The procedure is described in menu item "Copy device settings".